 Steve McCurry

-Many times you have wondered: “Why my photos do not reflect my gaze?”
+You have often wondered: “Why do my photos not reflect my gaze?”
 “Why is the photo not exactly what I have seen?”
-You feel a mismatch between the photograph you thought you were going to obtain and its final result.
-A disappointment can come from a lack of sufficient technical knowledge to obtain what you are looking for.
-In that case you just have to learn, continue researching and know what you need at a technical level to develop your photographic project.
+You feel a mismatch between the photograph you thought you would obtain and its final result.
+A disappointment can come from a lack of sufficient technical knowledge to get what you are looking for.
+In that case, you just have to learn, continue researching and know what you need at a technical level to develop your photographic project.

 Other times the disappointment is internal, a thought that the image obtained isn’t what you were looking for.
 A message from emotion.
 For this second sensation I am going to propose some ideas.

-A good photograph, like a good project or a great idea, is born from the direct exploration or reality.
-The camera is a filtre, a screen that stands between you and the environment.
+A good photograph, like a good project or a great idea, is born from the direct exploration of reality.
+The camera is a filter, a screen that stands between you and the environment.
 Therefore, observing the world through a camera can take you away from it.

 Your actual gaze can be numbed by the vision through the lens, turning it into a filtered gaze.
 The real look is always richer, full of nuances and physical sensations.